-If you have allergic reactions and you are looking for a specialist in Spokane, WA, trust the doctors and health care professionals at Franklin Park Urgent Care Center who are ready to serve you.
+If you have allergic reactions and you are looking for a clinic in Spokane WA, trust the doctors and health care professionals at Franklin Park Urgent Care Center who are ready to serve you.
 For more information, call us or book an appointment.

 Allergic reactions occur when your immune system interprets an otherwise harmless substance as a threat to your overall health.
 Consequently, an immune response happens, which is referred to as an allergic reaction, causing several unpleasant symptoms to occur.
 As such, allergic reactions can be a frustrating thing to experience.
 We would be happy to help you with allergic reactions or answer any of your questions about them at Franklin Park Urgent Care!